 Exhibits are part of the record.
 (See Cal.
 Rules of Court, rule 8.320(e).)
 However, with the exception of exhibits introduced to prove a prior conviction or prior prison term (see Cal.
 Rules of Court, rule 8.320(b)(13)(C)) and transcripts of audio and video statements (see Cal.
 Rules of Court, rule 8.320(b)(11)), copies usually are not provided to appellant along with the clerk's and reporter's transcripts.

 To review exhibits, panel attorneys who are distant from the superior court may ask trial counsel to provide copies of documentary exhibits.
 If trial counsel does not have the needed exhibits, there is the possibility of having the exhibits transferred to the nearest Court of Appeal for viewing and then sent back to the trial court.
 Otherwise, the panel attorney may consider viewing the exhibits at the superior court.
 However, travel expense and travel time to view the exhibits will not be compensated unless prior approval is sought.
-See a sample request for travel expenses (PDF file will open in new window).
+See a sample request for travel expenses (PDF).

 A settled statement operates to make up for the absence of a reporter's transcript of oral proceedings.
 (See Cal.
 Rules of Court, rule 8.346.)
 Settled statements and the procedures for obtaining them are discussed in a separate CCAP article called "Procedures for Obtaining a Settled Statement."
 Consider the option of a stipulated settled statement if all parties can agree.